kkblackmun/ML.Project.ecs171/README.md

 Our data was acquired through Kaggle.com, and contains 7946 train, 700 validation, and 700 test images.
 As such, each dog breed file has at least 65 (american hairless) to 198 (Shih-Tzu) training images [generating a total range of 85-218 images per breed].
 Plotted below are the number of training images per breed, the range mentioned above factors in the images in the test and validation folder.

-'''
-Our data is extracted from a Kaggle dataset containing 7946 train, 700 validation, 700 test, images (of 224X224 RGB jpg format): each dog breed contains at least 78 image examples.

-The neural net will utilize a convolutional layer and hidden layer(s) to intake a .jpg image as input and output a breed class for the image (American Spaniel, Afghan, Bloodhound, etc.).
-'''

 ![image info](./figs/breed_img_counts.png)

 After visualizing the information (via Data_Exploration.ipynb), we assessed the images which were all of 224X224 RGB jpg format, and required no resizing, cropping, or initial normalization to standardize the images.
 From our image data, we assessed at least one convolutional layer and hidden layer(s) would be needed to intake a .jpg image as input and output a breed class for the image (American Spaniel, Afghan, Bloodhound, etc.).